glasnt/talks/2017_08_PyConAU/slides.md

 ## No Issue Logging by Default <!-- .element: class="fragment" -->
 ## Commits Don't Count <!-- .element: class="fragment" -->

-Note: Parent - perma link to source.
-Network Graph
+Note: Parent - perma link to source, there's always going to be a little "Forked from" link at the top

-PR - defaults to parent, accidently attempt to merge upstream
+PR - new PRS defaults to parent, accidently attempt to merge upstream.
+Which gets fun if you don't notice, and accidently submit code up, because PRs can't be deleted.

-Issues - CORRECTION - issues are disabled by default on forks, but can be enabled.
+Issues - issues are disabled by default on forks, but can be enabled.

-Commits - you can work your butt off and your green graph doesn't fill up
+Commits - If you're familiar with my hatrack talk, you'll know that I'm alla bout the contributions graphs.
+For forks, anything to do, any edits you make, they don't count.
+At all.

 ---